 There’s two ways to increase your IQ.
 There’s the young man’s way and the old man’s way.

 Young men should also read boring books for at least 2 hours a day.
 Sit still.
 You are not 5 years old and getting your first haircut.
 The Internet porn or whatever you want to look at is going to be there after you finish reading.
+(Here are some tips on how to improve your reading comprehension.)

 Once the window shuts on your youth, it is closed forever.